incub-uo/mbem-privacy-en/README.md

 ### Use of your personal data

-Incub @ UO through this application has no access to the data provided because it (the data) is stored in your device.
+Incub@UO through this application has no access to the data provided because it (the data) is stored in your device.
 The data provided (as mentioned above) are only used to calculate the  **probable** date of delivery and generate a provisional calendar for post and prenatal visits.
 The dates of post and prenatal visits are stored in the calendar or diary application of your device if you accept its use, otherwise they are not stored.
-Incub @ UO strongly recommends that you follow your doctor's advice.
+Incub@UO strongly recommends that you follow your doctor's advice.
 This application can in no way replace a doctor.

 ### Retention of your personal data